Playhouse 90: Writers

-Writers for the series included Robert Alan Aurthur, Rod Serling, Whitfield Cook, David E. Durston, Sumner Locke Elliott, Horton Foote, Frank D. Gilroy, Roger O. Hirson, A. E. Hotchner, Loring Mandel, Abby Mann, J. P. Miller, Paul Monash, and Leslie Stevens.
+Writers for the series included Robert Alan Aurthur, Rod Serling, Whitfield Cook, David E. Durston, Sumner Locke Elliott, Horton Foote, Frank D. Gilroy, Roger O. Hirson, A. E. Hotchner, Loring Mandel, Abby Mann, J. P. Miller, Jack E. Miller, Paul Monash, and Leslie Stevens.
 Playwright Tad Mosel, who wrote four teleplays for Playhouse 90, recalled, "My first Playhouse 90 was Glamour...
 Glamour had come to television because CBS had built this magnificent Television City in Los Angeles...
 Television had come to deserve buildings for itself.
 This was a whole new idea, that you'd have a building for television.
 Playhouse 90 was one of the first shows to go into that mammoth building."